Raby Mere

 Since local government reorganisation on 1 April 1974, Raby Mere has been situated administratively within the Metropolitan Borough of Wirral.
 It is in the Clatterbridge Ward in the parliamentary constituency of Wirral South.
 At the time of the 2011 Census, Raby Mere, with its small residential area of exclusively detached homes, had a total population of 750.

 Geography

-Raby Mere is in the south-eastern part of the Wirral Peninsula, approximately 13 km south-south-east of the Irish Sea at Wallasey, about 7.5 km east of the Dee Estuary at Gayton and about 3.5 km west of the River Mersey at Eastham.
-The mere, itself, is situated at an elevation of around 24 m above sea level.
+Raby Mere is in the south-eastern part of the Wirral Peninsula, approximately 13 km south-southeast of the Irish Sea at Wallasey, about 7.5 km east of the Dee Estuary at Gayton and about 3.5 km west of the River Mersey at Eastham.
+The mere is at an elevation of around 24 m above sea level.

 Community

 The parish churches are All Saints Church, Thornton Hough and St George's Church, Thornton Hough.
 The local primary school is Thornton Hough Primary.